-The Stanford Team
+The Our Voice Team

 Dr. King, PhD, is a professor of Health Research and Policy and of medicine at the Stanford Prevention Research Center.
 She leads an interdiscplinary research team aimed at creating cutting-edge behavioral and technological programs promoting the healthy lifestyles necessary for living long and productive lives.
 Her teams' borderless health promotion solutions seek to create health programs that break down barriers related to education, literacy, language, and computer knowledge and access.

-Sandra, PhD, MHA, is the Director of the Our Voice Initiative and the Wellness Living Laboratory (WELL).
+Sandra, PhD, MHA, is the Director of Research of the Our Voice Initiative and the Wellness Living Laboratory (WELL).
 Her research areas of interest include community-based interventions among under resourced populations, particularly in a global context.
 She is also interested in using technology to promote physical activity in tech-naiive older adults and using a citizen science engagement model to empower community residents to advocate for changes in their neighborhood to better support healthy, active living.

 Director of Community Engagement